 Each person has their own way of dealing with a “No”.
 This experience enabled me to know myself better and discover an important trait: I prefer sticking with the closest group of people who I trust the most when sharing such moments.
 I would not be the one abiding to INSEAD’s tradition of ringing the bell at Freddy’s (the bar), summoning friends to buy drinks for me.

 After a few hours of self-reflection, I decided to schedule an appointment with my career coach to discuss the feedback I received and how to incorporate it.
 My coach, the exceptional Mr. Pierre Barny de Romanet, was able to calm me down and helped me to figure out the next steps.
-The appointment ended up being extremely helpful, as the coach helped me both emotionally and technically, boosting my confidence again and getting me prepared for the next fight.
+The appointment ended up being extremely helpful, as the coach helped me both emotionally and practically, boosting my confidence again and getting me prepared for the next fight.

 For most of us at INSEAD, getting ‘dinged’, failing, or getting a no as an answer is not always a common thing.
 Getting through these failures in this very short, concentrated time span in P4 has definitely made me more resilient because, after all, there is no time to mourn, as I am the sole person responsible for my career.